-- 2.1.1 The following Match Officials are to be appointed for each Test Match; - 2.1.1.1 One (1) ICC Match Referee, appointed by the ICC from the ICC Elite Panel of Referees or the ICC International Panel of Referees. - 2.1.1.2 Two (2) on-field umpires, appointed by the ICC from the ICC Elite Panel of Umpires or the ICC International Panel of Umpires. - 2.1.1.3 One (1) third umpire, who shall act as the emergency on-field umpire and officiate in regard to the DRS, appointed by the ICC from the ICC Elite Panel of Umpires or the ICC International Panel of Umpires. - 2.1.1.3.1 The playing conditions governing the use of the DRS and the third umpire are included in Appendix D. - 2.1.1.4 One (1) fourth umpire, who shall act as the emergency third umpire, appointed by the Board, from its nominees to the ICC International Panel of Umpires. - 2.1.2 As early as possible before each Test Match, the ICC will advise the Home Board of the names of its appointees and the Home Board will advise the Manager of the visiting team of the names of all Match Officials. - 2.1.3 Neither team will have a right of objection to the appointment of any umpire or match referee. - 2.1.4 The umpires shall control the game as required by these Playing Conditions, with absolute impartiality and shall be present at the ground at least two hours before the scheduled start of the first day's play, and at least 1.5 hours before the scheduled start of each succeeding day's play.
+- 2.1.1 The following Match Officials, who in the case of the ICC Match Referee and the on-field umpires shall not be from Australia or India are to be appointed to the ICC World Test Championship Final 2023. - 2.1.1.1 One (1) ICC Match Referee, appointed by the ICC from the ICC Elite Panel of Referees or the ICC International Panel of Referees. - 2.1.1.2 Two (2) on-field umpires, appointed by the ICC from the ICC Elite Panel of Umpires or the ICC International Panel of Umpires. - 2.1.1.3 One (1) third umpire, who shall officiate in regard to the DRS, appointed by the ICC from the ICC Elite Panel of Umpires or the ICC International Panel of Umpires. - 2.1.1.3.1 The playing conditions governing the use of the DRS and the third umpire are included in Appendix D. - 2.1.1.4 One (1) fourth umpire, who shall act as the emergency on-field umpire, appointed by the ICC, from the ICC Elite Panel of Umpires or the ICC International Panel of Umpires. - 2.1.2 As early as possible before the match, the ICC will advise the participating teams of the names of all Match Officials. - 2.1.3 Neither team will have a right of objection to the appointment of any umpire or match referee. - 2.1.4 The umpires shall control the game as required by these Playing Conditions, with absolute impartiality and shall be present at the ground at least two hours before the scheduled start of the first day's play, and at least 1.5 hours before the scheduled start of each succeeding day's play.